Apply and Pay Your Application Fee

 Complete 15 Core Subject Area Requirements

-Applicants must satisfactorily (with grades of C- or above) complete at least 15 units (one year is equal to one unit) of college preparatory work in the following areas, unless they graduated from high school prior to Spring 1985:
+Applicants must satisfactorily (grade of C- or above) complete at least 15 units (one year is equal to one unit) of college preparatory work in the following areas, unless they graduated from high school prior to spring 1985:

 - Four years of English